hans-vvv/SwitchConfAnalyzer/README.md

 - Console lines
 - General configuration items

-There are some (hopefully) self explanatory filters in the template files available in order to determine which items are to skipped for comparison to the intended configuration.
+There are some (hopefully) self explanatory filters in the template file available in order to determine which items are to be skipped for comparison with the intended configuration.

 When you run the script you must select the configuration file via a file dialog.
 Within the same directory the template file must be present.
 If all goes well (...) then two files are returned, the excel files and a file with differences to the intended configuration.

 My biggest challenge to accomplish this result was to find a convenient way to store and structure the data.
 I found the defaultdict very helpfull because you can save items in a nested structure without having to initialize a dictionary.
-Futhermore I choose a structure which "look and feel" to the way you store data in an excel file.
+Futhermore I choose a structure with "look and feel" to the way you store data in an excel file.
 So for example if you want to retreive information about the description of interface Port-channel10 you can access the dictionary Switchinfo as follows:

 Switchinfo['portinfo']['interface Port-channel 10']['description']